MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 ~~~
 {: .output}

-It is possible to override this with the "-f" option for git add.
+It is possible to override this with the `-f` option for `git add`.

 ## Conflict Resolution

-Now we will make a few new edits to testing.txt:
+Now we will make a few new edits to `testing.txt`:

-Add a dummy header and footer the testing.txt, so that it looks like this:
+Add a dummy header and footer the `testing.txt`, so that it looks like this:

 ~~~
 ***************************************